 What Do Your Components Say You Can Tow?

 Next, the receiver, ball, or whatever you use to attach the trailer.
-They all have a weight rating, and usually it’s right on the parts.
+They all have a weight or load rating, and usually it’s right on the parts.
 Here are a few images showing ball ratings, as well as drawbar ratings for example.

 Finally, there are the pieces we don’t often consider — like the tow vehicle tire ratings, similar to the trailer tire ratings.
 Often these ratings are dependent on the tire pressure, so when you tow, pump up the tires for the load you wish to carry.